johngoldin/can_i_get_a_clean_project/content/blog/apple-health-export/2021-06-07-apple-watch-visits-the-er/index.md

 one can argue it was not necessary.
 But in part by accident it had favorable health consequences.

-About 1:30 AM early in a day in February I had a brief but intense period of digestive upset.
+About 1:30 AM, that is, in the middle of the nightin 2019 I had a brief but intense period of digestive upset.
 I won't go into the details except to say that it probably was related to GERD and that I